internetofelephants/trajvis/README.md

 # trajVis
-Visualise and animate animal movement data on interactive maps
+Visualise, animate and create videos of animal movement data on an interactive map